fliperamos88/GetAJobly/README.md

 $ npm run dev
 ```

 Sequelize will automatically create the database, but there will be no data in it.
-You can optionally run the jobly-seed.sql file to insert data into the database.
+From the database directory, located in the server directory, you can optionally run the jobly-seed.sql file to insert data into the database.

 ## Description